Elder Law Clinic: Planning for Aging, Illness, and Special Needs

 Students will conduct client consultations, which will include client interviewing, counseling, and document drafting.
 In the corresponding seminar, the students will read and discuss scholarship and cultural commentary related to the substantive issues, legal concepts, theoretical frameworks, and ethical issues that arise in this work.
 In these discussions, the students are challenged to think critically about social justice advocacy and engage in an assessment of the legal doctrine and its deficiencies, especially ethical issues around capacity and competence.
 Students will be graded on the quality of their advocacy as determined by their client work product, including but not limited to, the effort, creativity, and timeliness of their work.
 They will also be evaluated based on their class participation, written assignments, clients’ assessments of their interactions, and the ability to engage in self-reflection and introspective professional development.

 Approved for the Experiential Learning Requirement.
 Enrollment is limited.
 Registration is binding.
-Application is required and can be found on the Office of Clinical and Experiential Learning section of the NYLS Portal.
+Application and interview are required, and the application can be found in Student Resources on the NYLS Portal.

 Recommended for the Following Professional Pathways: Civil Rights/Civil Liberties; Trusts and Estates; General Practice - Litigation/Dispute Resolution; General Practice - Transactional